chloeeliu/chloeeliu.github.io/index.md

 ### Professional Skills

-* Familiar with big data, data warehouse, click stream data; demonstrates strong skills in processing and analyzing data using sql and python; implement clickstream governance and behavior analysis platform successfully.
+* Familiar with big data, click stream data; demonstrates strong skills in processing and analyzing data using sql and python; implement event tracking and user behavior analysis platform successfully.

-* Having strong project management ability, collaborate with a team of 20 people in analysts, engineer, ui design, etc. to promote the platform construction.
+* Having strong project management ability, collaborate with a team of 20 people in analysts, engineer, ui design, etc. to promote the platform implementation.

 ---